felix-cfzhou/GooseOrNot/README.md

 ### TensorFlow
 This project was partially inspired by Professor Andrew Ng's Deep Learning Specialization on Coursera.
-Definitely shoutup to him for the excellent material.
+Definitely shoutout to him for the excellent material.

+### Celery
+The celery task queue is used to process client requests to run our neural network.

+### SocketIO
+SocketIO is used to keep the client up to date with the progress of the request to process a photo

+## Client
+### React-Socket-IO
+the client for our websocket to process requests

-## Web
+### Web
-### React-Typescript
+#### React-Typescript
 I simply modified the setup for the cookie cutter starter for typescript react.

 Note that if you use vim as your editor and vim-syntastic, you may need to install typescript typescript-dev tslint globally.